struct-ure/kg/README.md

 * replace simple tag concepts in your software with identifiers from the graph, e.g., `"C"` becomes `https://struct-ure.org/kg/it/programming-languages/c`
 * query the entire graph to build a tree-control to present tech skills and software in a UI (for example: [this](https://struct-ure.github.io/kg/examples/ui-tree/))
 * fork the repo and add your company/domain-specific knowledge for use within your organization
-* find nodes that have a particular class, e.g., all database nodes that are graph-oriented
+* find nodes that have a particular category, e.g., all database nodes that are graph-oriented
 * find nodes by known aliases, e.g., "Golang" is an alias for the programming language "Go"
 * let your AI infer relationships, e.g., "EC2" is a part of "AWS" which is part of "Cloud Computing" which is part of "IT"